Overcoming Obstacles: Rampaging Like a Warrior in Grand Rapids, MI

 There’s nothing particularly satisfying in passing people who are moving at a speed one notch above standing still.
-In fact their presence on the racecourse is a nuisance as they get in your way, gamboling along two abreast, discussing the weather, as you are trying to wedge between them, panting for breath and streaming sweat.
+In fact their presence on the course is something of a nuisance as they gambol along, two abreast, discussing the weather, as you are trying to wedge between them, panting for breath and streaming with sweat.

 My brother with his engineering mind figured out that by going down the center of the course where the wires crisscrossed there were half as many wires to pass under, so he finished the challenge quickly and was 50-yards ahead of me coming out of it.
 From there he surged ahead and I never saw him again.

 Another mile on and the Barricade Breakdown loomed up.
 This is a series of sloping wooden walls about ten feet in height.
 You clamber up one side and down the other using toeholds in the form of narrow wooden slats.
 About a quarter mile more and you run into the Two X Fall, a precarious walk along narrow wooden planks over muddy water.
 The planks slope up and down over the X-shaped framework while water sprays down on you from above, doing its best to distract you so you’ll slip and fall.